Asannagar: Education

-Marketplace

-Asannagar marketplace is the main business place of this area consists of many shops.
-Kalibabur bazar is the main market place for vegetable vendors, meat and fish shops.
-The marketplace consist few banks – State Bank of India, Bangiya Gramin Vikash Bank.
-Asannagar marketplace also consist a gas office - Maa Kali Indane Gramin Vitrak Vitrak.

 Festivals

 Durga Puja, Ganesh Puja, Kali Puja, Jagadhatri Puja, Ganga Puja are celebrated here with great rejoice.
 Lalon Mela is an important fair held here at nearby Kadamkhali ground.
 It is mainly a cultural fair about Lalon Fakir's songs.
 Many renowned Baul singers from both India and Bangladesh serves soulful songs in this fair.

 Healthcare

 There is a primary health centre at Asannagar, with 10 beds.